kovidgoyal/calibre/manual/conversion.rst

 how to construct XPath expressions.
 Next to each option is a button that launches a wizard to help with the creation of basic XPath expressions.
 The following simple example illustrates how to use these options.

-Suppose you have an input document that results in XHTML that look like this:
+Suppose you have an input document that results in XHTML that looks like this:

 .. code-block:: html